P&L management guide for 2023: how to outsmart the complexity

-The wider world plays its role, too.
+As mentioned, the wider world plays its role too.

 The 2020s have been a double-whammy for cost management so far, with many businesses needing to invest heavily in reorienting their operating models because of external pressures while also battling rising operating costs.